Flash Inference: Near Linear Time Inference for Long Convolution Sequence Models and Beyond: Setting and Related Work

 Speeding up Equation~\ref{onlineConv} from the naive $\Omega(L^2)$ is the object of study of \citet{massaroli2024laughing}: they optimize the process by finding a \emph{low-dimensional} LTI SSM whose equivalent convolution filter closely resembles $\rho$, thus getting an RNN-like problem to simulate.
 If the learnt SSM has size $D'$, then this yields an $\Theta(LDD')$ algorithm for generating $L$ tokens.
 This has the significant added benefit of not needing to store the activations (or even inputs) thus far which makes it memory efficient and practically time-efficient.

-The downside, however, is that by definition this will only be an approximation of the learnt filter.
-More importantly, this approximation represents a projection to a fundamentally smaller space of models, thus defeating the purpose of using LCSMs instead of LTI SSMs - it is practically a different training procedure for an LTI SSM model.
+The downside, however, is that by definition this will only be an approximation of the learned filter.
+More importantly, this approximation represents a projection to a potentially different space of models, making the end-to-end procedure practically a different training procedure for a \emph{low-dimensional} LTI SSM model.
 Furthermore, this approach assumes the filter $\rho$ is data-independent - this is needed in order to undergo an expensive distillation procedure as a precomputation step.
 This can be qualitatively limiting as shown in \citet{arora2023zoology}.
 While we do store all activations, our proposed framework exactly simulates the architecture and data-dependent filters can also be accommodated.

+Finally, we note that concurrent work from \citet{agarwal2024futurefill} approaches the same problem, with an emphasis on applications to linear dynamical systems, via a similar algorithm.
+Our frameworks goes farther by generalizing to data-dependent convolutional filters, while also tackling a number of systems-levels challenges in making the method practically relevant.